Best Places to Live in the Netherlands

 Amsterdam

-Amsterdam is the largest city in the Netherlands and is considered one of the most visited cities in Europe.
+Amsterdam is the largest city in the nation and is considered one of the most visited cities in Europe and one of the best places to live in the Netherlands.
 Apart from many picturesque canals, you can also enjoy walking along the cobblestone streets there.
-The Jordaan neighbourhood offers old 17th century homes, which are well-known for their small inner courtyards.
+The Jordaan neighbourhood offers old 17th-century homes, which are well-known for their small inner courtyards.

 Utrecht